 How come you stopped playing?

-On a personal level, I didn't get along with many of teammates, and I didn't want to be around them.
-There was a bit too much homophobia and hostility, ya know?
-On a more practical level, it's tough to play a varsity sport in college *and* have a life.
-There were Saturdays when the team left campus at 4:30am to play a doubleheader in Virginia, and we didn't get back until midnight -- all that for sitting on the bench and maybe, if I got lucky, getting to pinch-hit at the tail end of a blowout?
+On a personal level, I didn't get along with many of my teammates, and I didn't want to be around them.
+There was rampant homophobia and too much hostility, and on a more practical level, it's tough to play a varsity sport in college *and* have a life.
+There were Saturdays when the team left campus at 4:30am to play a doubleheader in Virginia, and we didn't get back until midnight — all that for sitting on the bench and maybe, if I got lucky, getting to pinch-hit at the tail end of a blowout?
 I think not.

-Not in the grand scheme of things, but I'd like you to know that I finished my college career with a .429 batting average (6-for-14).
+Not in the grand scheme of things, but I'd like you to know that I batted .724 in my senior year of high school and finished my college career with a .429 average (6-for-14).
 Thank you.

-How come you only got 14 at-bats if you hit so well?
+How come you didn’t get drafted out of high school?
+Why did you only get 14 at-bats in college if you hit so well?

 What position did you play?

-Third base and scoreboard operator (and team scapegoat).
-Before college I was a starting shortstop and usually batted third or fourth, so it was tough to suddenly be invisible on the team.
+Third base and scoreboard operator.
+In high school and summer ball, I was a starting shortstop and usually batted third or fourth, so it was tough to suddenly be invisible on the team.

 Did you play any other sports?

 At Guilford?
 No, unless you count that one-credit racquetball class.
 I played basketball in 8th and 12th grade, did the track-and-field thing in 11th grade for no other purpose than to lose weight, and played some serious tennis as a kid.
 I also skied and played ping pong and soccer and a bunch of other sports.